jpt13653903/ALCHA/Wiki/MarkDown/Arrays.md

 [TOC]

 # Arrays
-ALCHA only supports fixed-length arrays.
-Arrays can be defined with any number of dimensions.
+ALCHA supports fixed-length arrays for synthesisable types, and variable-length arrays for scripting types.
+Multiple-dimensional arrays are defined in terms of "arrays of arrays".

 ## Defining Arrays
 Each new dimension is defined by means of a positive integer in square brackets, representing the number of elements in that dimension.
 An example is presented below:

     :::C++
-    sig'8 A[16]; // A 16-element array of 8-bit unsigned integers
+    net'8 A[16]; // A 16-element array of 8-bit unsigned integers
-    sig'8 B[3][4][5]; // A 3-dimensional array of 8-bit unsigned integers
+    net'8 B[3][4][5]; // A 3-dimensional array of 8-bit unsigned integers

 ## Slices
 Array elements can be addressed by means of slices.
-The bits are modelled as the deepest dimension, with indices equal to the power-of-two representation of that bit.
-The element indices are zero-based.
+The bits are modelled as the deepest dimension.
+The element indices are zero-based, i.e. index&nbsp;0 is the least significant bit of a bit-vector, or the first element in an array.
 An empty slice ("`[]`") can be used to indicate "all elements".

 Any bit-slice removes the fixed-point format.
 The result of a bit-slice is always an unsigned integer with as many bits as in the slice.
 Some examples are presented below:

     :::C++
-    sig'(16, 8) A[16];
+    net'(16, 8) A[16];
     A[5]            // Element 5 of A (the 6th element).
     A[][15->13]     // All the elements of A, but only the integer bits A[3~7~2][12->0] // Elements 3, 7 and 2 of A (in that order), and only the fraction bits